 After a few more missions, one of which involved stealing cop uniforms and blowing up a section of the mall, Sonny decides that he isn't going to wait any longer.
 He sends someones down to Vice City to collect the money.
 Tommy creates $3,000,000 in counterfeit cash, but not before killing the man Sonny sent down for the money.
 Sonny arrives at the mansion, and Tommy hands over the fake money.
 Then, the unthinkable happens.
 Lance Vance, who is wildly upset that he isn't getting his fair share of Tommy's money, informs Sonny that the cash is fake.
 A raid begins on Tommy's mansion, but Tommy manages to kill Lance, Sonny, and all of Sonny's men.
 Now, with his boss and the maniac he once considered a friend out of the picture, Tommy returns to controlling Vice City.

 The core gameplay design and interface in Vice City remains roughly the same as in GTAIII, other than few interesting twists and added extras.
-This is very much a Grand Theft Auto title, which means players can steal or "jack" vehicles, kill pedestrians, cause mayhem, escape from the cops, you get the idea.
-Most of the story progresses through "missions" or "jobs" which will be given out to Tommy by his various employers at various stages.
-Later in the game you will have to purchase real estate to have access to some of the missions.
+This is very much a Grand Theft Auto title, which means players can steal or "jack" vehicles, kill pedestrians, cause mayhem, escape from the cops, etc. Most of the story progresses through "missions" or "jobs" which will be given out to Tommy by his various employers at various stages.
+Later in the game he will have to purchase real estate to have access to some of the missions.
 Much of the mission design remains same and many of the missions involve eliminating targets either on foot or in vehicle, completing a certain deal, or driving over contacts to a fixed location and so on.
 However, many of Vice City's missions are truly unique and their novelty adds to the fun of playing the game.
 Addition of motorcycles and helicopters in Vice City is a welcome change.

 The ability to buy businesses like a night club, a taxi company, film studio, printing press, strip club or car showroom is another addition to Vice City, this is the main generator of income in the game.
 These businesses once bought unlock a couple of side-missions which need to be completed in order for the businesses to generate revenue.
 Players could also participate in illegal street races and earn money.
 As usual there are rampages, stunts and hidden packages - a tradition in GTA games by now.